Guns N’ Roses were in turmoil in 1995.

 “Yeah, something wasn’t right.

-His leaving was quickly followed by the resignation of Duff McKagan.
+It was quickly followed by the resignation of Duff McKagan.

 “It’s one of the hardest things I’ve ever had to do, but being in the band just wasn’t fun anymore.